Continuing Education Activity

 - Explain the management options available for sleep disorders.

 Sleep is a complex biological process.
 It is a reversible state of unconsciousness in which there are reduced metabolism and motor activity.
 There are two different kinds of sleep: rapid eye movement (REM) sleep and non-REM (NREM) sleep.
 Most young adults first enter NREM sleep from the drowsy state.
-NREM sleep (dreamless sleep) is further divided into four stages (1-4).
-The first stage N1, is the lightest stage, characterized by a transition from wakefulness to sleep.
-Then, the second stage N2 follows, which comprises the largest percentage of total sleep.
+NREM sleep (dreamless sleep) is further divided into three stages (previous guidelines included 4 stages, however, stages 3 and 4 are now subsumed under stage 3).
+The first stage N1 is the lightest stage, characterized by a transition from wakefulness to sleep.
+The second stage N2 follows, which comprises the largest percentage of total sleep.
 Benzodiazepines work by increasing stage N2 sleep.
-Then, the adult enters into deep stages of sleep N3 and N4.
+Then, the adult enters into deep stages of sleep N3 (N3/N4).
 After about 70 to 80 minutes of a deep sleep, sleep lightens, and a REM period follows, which is usually associated with active dreaming and bodily movements.
 This cycle is repeated at intervals of about 90 minutes.
 Towards morning, there is less stage 3 & 4 sleep and more REM sleep.

-Sleep disorders are a group of conditions that disturb the normal sleep patterns of a person.
+Sleep disorders are a group of conditions that disturb normal sleep patterns.
 Sleep disorders are one of the most common clinical problems encountered.
 Inadequate or non-restorative sleep can interfere with normal physical, mental, social, and emotional functioning.
 Sleep disorders can affect overall health, safety, and quality of life.
 There is a study showing significant impairment in quality of life in patients with insomnia.

 There are many different types of sleep disorders.
 They can be broadly categorized into primary and secondary.
 Primary sleep disorders result from endogenous disturbances, whereas secondary sleep disorders are the result of various medical and psychiatric conditions such as depression, thyroid problems, and stroke.